natnathou/pipeline_logs/README.md

  - to get some logs from a queue (kafka), and save them in database (elastic search),
  - to search logs by some text

-Why do I choose queue rather than http for logs injection?
+Why do I choose queue rather than http for logs injection?<br/>
 If our server is offline, we lose the messages, but with queue the messages will still be in the queue until we acknowledge them

-Why do I use Kafka rather than pub/sub?
+Why do I use Kafka rather than pub/sub?<br/>
  - Kafka is open source
  - Kafka can implement schema registry
  - Kafka work with partitions and parallelization works better
  - Kafka has retention process for messages, in contrasts with pub/sub when we acknowledge the message, it goes

- Why I choose Elasticsearch:
+ Why I choose Elasticsearch:<br/>
   - Elasticsearch is no-sql, so it is perfect for storing unstructured data
   - Elasticsearch is very powerfully for search, and very powerfully for data analyse, so it's perfect for logs But Mongo could be also a good choice

-About support multi databases:
+About support multi databases:<br/>
 It yes supports multi databases, we just have to inject a class dbService in LogProvider that satisfy the interface 'DbServiceInterface'